MicroEJ/docs/KernelDeveloperGuide/buildType.rst

 The documentation of a runtime environment is packaged into the Virtual Device as HTML javadoc (:guilabel:`Help` > :guilabel:`MicroEJ Resource Center` > :guilabel:`Javadoc`).

-Specify the runtime environment of the firmware
+Specify the Runtime Environment of the Firmware
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 While building a firmware, two ways exist to specify the runtime